Introduction

 Redness around the wound

-Redness around a wound can indicate an infection or prolonged inflammation.
+Redness around a wound may indicate an infection or prolonged inflammation.
 It is important to monitor these signs and consult a healthcare professional if necessary.

 Bibliography